 Students from all majors who are interested in law school are encouraged to contact the Law Society, a student organization that sponsors speakers, a law school fair, and other activities.

 Business law is sometimes called mercantile law or commercial law and refers to the laws that govern the dealings between people and commercial matters.
-There are two distinct areas of business law; regulation of commercial entities through laws of partnership, company, bankruptcy, and agency and the second is regulation of the commercial transactions through the laws of contract.
-The history of these types of laws dates back several centuries and can be seen in the peace-guilds where members would pledge to stand by each other for protection.
+There are two distinct areas of business law; the regulation of commercial entities through laws of partnership, company, bankruptcy, and agency and the second is regulation of the commercial transactions through the laws of contract.
+The history of these types of laws dates back several centuries and can be seen in the peace guilds where members would pledge to stand by each other for protection.
 A lot of business law involves trying to prevent problems that can hurt the business or cause legal disputes.
 Business law may include any of the following:

 1. The right corporate form.
 Is your business set up as a partnership, LLC, sole proprietorship, or limited partnership?